In some cases, the tax debt owed by your spouse should not be your responsibility.

 Equitable Tax Relief

 Equitable relief may apply if there is either an underpayment of the tax shown on the tax return or an understatement of the tax.
-The following conditions must be met for you to qualify for equitable relief:
+To qualify for equitable relief, the following conditions must apply:

 - You don’t qualify for innocent spouse relief or separation of liability relief.

-- You didn’t pay the tax (there are certain exceptions to this condition).
+- You didn’t pay the tax (although there are certain exceptions to this condition).

 - You and your spouse or former spouse did not transfer assets to one another as part of a scheme to defraud the IRS.